 Thinking about all the hummingbirds I know who are working everyday for positive change inspires me.
 This is what helps me each day.
 I hope it can help you to do something everyday to solve our climate problem.

 Take steps.
-For people who own homes, solar is a great way to reduce your footprint.
-Electric cars, if you’re in the market for a new car.
+For people who own homes, solar is a very effective means to cut your emissions and the cost right now — with large federal incentives and only a 5-7 year payback before you’re electric costs you almost nothing, make the solar choice a “no brainer.”
+Electric cars, if you’re in the market for a new car, and even if you’re not, also provide a great, big slash to your carbon footprint — see the articles linked below.
+There are also really good rebates, tax credits — up to $7500, and fantastic leasing options (see below for resources to start looking).
 Business owners can do so much now.
-Work to help get a legislation, such as the The American Jobs Plan, or the Break Free from Plastics Act, passed.
+Work to help get a legislation, such as the Build Back Better, or the Break Free from Plastics Act, passed.
 It’s so easy to call or write to your representative.
 Learn more here.
 What’s your journey going to be?

 I hope Wangari Maathai’s hummingbird story inspires you to work for positive change starting now.
 We need all the hummingbirds in the forest.